Hummingbird House The Garden Helper, Helping gardeners grow their dreams since 1997

 Not all slugs are bad slugs!

-Sometimes we give him a hard time but our good friend, Shlug was still kind enough to overlook it and pose for this page.
+We may give him a hard time now and then, but our good friend Shlug was kind enough to overlook that and pose for this page.

 Shlug is an American Banana Slug who works here to keep decaying matter cleaned up from the forest floor.